 Every five years, the Conservancy develops a Strategic Plan that identifies specific goals to guide the Conservancy’s work.
-The Strategic Plan provides an overall vision and metrics to measure the effectiveness of the Conservancy’s work.
+The Strategic Plan provides an overall vision and metrics to measure the effectiveness of the our work.
 It outlines the Conservancy’s priorities in the context of California’s coastal management program and communicates to our partners – local governments, state and federal agencies, private landowners, nonprofit conservation organizations, and private conservation funders– and to the general public the future role of the Conservancy in protecting coastal resources.

 2018 – 2022 Strategic Plan